Mismatching-Aware Unsupervised Translation Quality Estimation For Low-Resource Languages: Proposed Method

-In this work, we follow the contrastive learning approach proposed in \cite{bib12}, to fine-tune our base cross-lingual model.
-Given the aligned word pairs in a parallel corpus, this approach encourages the model to bring representations of aligned words closer than a negative set of examples, i.e. unaligned words.
-More specifically, we first use a statistical word aligner like GIZA\texttt{++}, to derive word-level alignments from a parallel corpus.
-To improve the precision of these alignments, they were obtained in both the source-to-target and target-to-source directions and only the ones in the intersection were retained~\cite{bib10}.
+In this work, we follow the contrastive learning approach proposed in \cite{wudredze2020} to fine-tune our base multilingual model.
+Given the aligned word pairs from a parallel corpus, this approach encourages the model to bring representations of aligned words closer than unaligned ones in a sentence pair.
+More specifically, we first use GIZA\texttt{++}, which is a statistical word aligner, to derive word-level alignments from a parallel corpus.
+To improve the precision of these alignments, they are obtained in both the source-to-target and target-to-source directions, and only the ones in the intersection are retained \cite{ochney2003}.